A Network-Constrained Demand Response Game for Procuring Energy Balancing Services

 \subsection{Efficiency analysis}

 The self-interested behaviors of energy consumers can lead to market inefficiency.
 To analyze this efficiency loss in the game $\mathcal{G}$, we first introduce a social welfare maximization problem as the benchmark.
 From a social point of view, it is desirable to utilize the available flexible resources in such a way that the total cost/disutility of active energy consumers is minimized.
-If consumers are willing to cooperate and reveal their actual economic and technical characteristics to the BRP and DSO, then the efficient flexibility schedule can be found as the solution to the following social welfare optimization problem:
+If consumers are willing to cooperate and reveal their actual economic and technical characteristics to the utility company and the DSO, then the efficient flexibility allocation can be found as the solution to the following social welfare optimization problem:

 The following lemma relates the aforementioned social welfare optimization problem with the allocated feasibility at the v-GNE of the game $\mathcal{G}$. {} \begin{lemma} Let $\beta^*$ be the v-GNE of the game $\mathcal{G}$, i.e, the unique solution to the VI in \eqref{eq_vi}, and $x^*$ be the corresponding allocated flexibility at this point, namely $x^*=A\beta^*+b$.
 Then, $x^*$ is the unique solution of the following optimization problem: